To start using Zenaton, you have to complete 4 steps:

 The easiest way to get started using Zenaton is to do our tutorial.

-This will give you an opportunity to see what our syntax looks like for workflows and see how quickly you can set up your environment and start processing background tasks using the Zenaton service.
+This will give you an opportunity to see what our syntax looks like for workflows.
+You will also see how quickly you can set up your environment and start processing background tasks using the Zenaton service.

 You will also have the opportunity to view all of your executed tasks and workflows displayed on your Zenaton dashboard.